The Cursed (2025 film)

 The Cursed is a 2025 South Korean supernatural horror film produced by Jerry Good Company and distributed by BY4M Studio.
 Directed by Hong Won-ki, it tells the chilling story of those seeking to acquire what they don't have through buying from gwisi, a ghost market that unfolds when a fox window opens.

-The film stars Yoo Jae-myung, Moon Chae-won, Seo Young-hee, Won Hyun-joon, Solar, Cha Sun-woo, Bae Su-min, Seo Ji-soo, Son Juyeon, Ngoe Xoan and Emma Le.
+The film stars Yoo Jae-myung, Moon Chae-won, Seo Young-hee, Won Hyun-joon, Solar, Cha Sun-woo, Bae Su-min, Seo Ji-soo, Son Juyeon, Ngoc Xuan and Emma Le.

 Premise

 The protagonists face an unbearable price as a fox window opens, revealing the bizarre world of gwisi.
 The characters face bizarre transformations after trading with ghosts for money, looks, grades, and popularity.